evertonfraga/GetData-CourseProject/README.md

 })
 ```

+### 5. Summarising data
-5) Grouping data by Subject id and Activity name; Summarising every other column by its mean value.
+Using dplyr library, was possible to group data by Subject id and Activity name.
+Every other column was summarised using the Mean function.

 ```r
 library(dplyr)
 averages <- data %>% group_by(Subject, Activity) %>% summarise_each(funs(mean))
 ```

-6) Writing out the tidy data
+### 6. Writing out the tidy data

+Time to write this out to a flat txt file.

 ```r
 write.csv(data, file="tidydata.txt", col.names=FALSE)